By Hsuan-Tien Lin, Ismini Lourentzou, Piotr Koniusz, Yarin Gal, NeurIPS 2023 Workshop Chairs

 With the rapid growth and interest in NeurIPS and its associated workshops, the competition for workshops has increased alongside logistical constraints.
-In an attempt to mitigate confusion and anxiety regarding what is expected, the workshop chairs have agreed on the following guidance for proposals to hold a NeurIPS workshop in 2022.
-Organizers of workshop proposals should take care to respect all guidance provided here, and to present explicit answers to the questions implied throughout, as well as explicitly addressing the selection criteria listed below.
+In an attempt to mitigate confusion and anxiety regarding what is expected, the workshop chairs have agreed on the following guidelines for proposals to hold a NeurIPS workshop in 2023.
+Organizers of workshop proposals should take care to respect all guidance provided here and to present explicit answers to the questions implied throughout, as well as explicitly addressing the selection criteria listed below.

-Note that the submission date for workshop contributions is suggested, and there is a trade-off between how much time workshops give authors to submit versus reviewers to review in the period between July 3 and October 20.
+Note that the submission date for workshop contributions is suggested, and there is a trade-off between how much time workshops give authors to submit papers versus reviewers to review.

-The mandatory author notification deadline is October 20, 2022, and the new dates reflect the expected requirements of both in-person and virtual workshops.
-Workshops that do not meet this deadline will have their speaker tickets withheld, or the workshop may even be canceled if workshop organizers are not responsive after this deadline.
+The mandatory author notification deadline is October 27, 2023.
+Workshops that do not meet this deadline will have their complementary tickets withheld, or the workshop may even be canceled if workshop organizers are not responsive after this deadline.

-- Workshops provide an informal, cutting edge venue for discussion of work in progress and future directions.
+- Workshops provide an informal, dynamic venue for discussion of work in progress and future directions.
 Good workshops have helped to crystallize common problems, explicitly contrast competing frameworks, and clarify essential questions for a subfield or application area.

 - Workshops are a structured means of bringing together people with common interests to form communities.
 We expect the workshops, in their designated formats, to include some form of community building, and stand apart from other parts of the NeurIPS program, such as Tutorials or Competitions.

 - The degree to which the proposal is focused on an important and topical problem, and the degree to which it is expected that the community will find the workshop interesting, exciting, and useful.

 - The degree to which the proposed program offers an opportunity for discussion.